Ok, so you have your Shopventory account, it's all synced up, and you can see your sales history and inventory. Now what?

 If you have more than one location for your business, add them now!
 After you create an additional location and fill in the basic info, you can add an integration (e.g. a Square or Clover account) to track your sales.
 Now Shopventory can help you manage your inventory all across the board.

 If you have a warehouse or storage space for which you'd like to track inventory, you can do that by simply not adding an integration to a location.
-Shopventory will keep notes on which Items are where, but they can only be sold from locations with connected POS accounts.
+Shopventory will keep notes on which Products are where, but they can only be sold from locations with connected POS accounts.
 Learn more about warehouses here.

 This is one area where Shopventory can really give you a hand.
-If you're tired of finding out too late that an Item is out of stock, let's get you ahead of the game!
+If you're tired of finding out too late that an Product is out of stock, let's get you ahead of the game!

 The first thing you'll have to decide is what qualifies as "low inventory."
 This will be different for various products and categories.
 If a product is fast-moving or you need a lot of lead time to order a new shipment, "Low" might mean a higher quantity.
-If you only have a few of an Item to begin with, or it tends to sell only occasionally, you might not want to be notified until inventory hits 2, 1, or even 0.
+If you only have a few of an Product to begin with, or it tends to sell only occasionally, you might not want to be notified until inventory hits 2, 1, or even 0.

 (5) Update inventory quantities